traquito/traquito.github.io/docs/pro/telemetry/code/userdefined/README.md

 ### Overview

 !!! warning "Read the documentation carefully"
-    This library is flexible, so flexible that you may use it incorrectly.
+    This library is flexible.
+So flexible, in fact, that you may use it incorrectly.

 !!! info "Background"